juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/03_B_Creating_Dataset_with_Google_Maps.md

 ![Columbia University](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/06_Columbia.png)

-Once Google Map finds the place you enter, an information box should show up above the pin marking its location.
+Once Google Map finds the place that you have entered, an information box will appear above the pin marking its location.
 Select `+ Add to map` to save the location to the list in the left hand panel.

 ![Columbia University Saved](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/07_Columbia_Saved.png)

-Continue to enter locations in the search box, each time clicking `+ Add to map` to save the resultant pin to your growing list.
-I have entered and saved a series of locations in New York City of historic importance (`Columbia University`, `Empire State Building`, `Grand Central Terminal`, `New York Public Library`, and `Statue of Liberty`), for a total of five locations.
+Continue to enter locations into the search box, each time clicking `+ Add to map` to save the resultant pin to your growing list.
+I have entered and saved a series of locations of historic importance (`Columbia University`, `Empire State Building`, `Grand Central Terminal`, `New York Public Library`, and `Statue of Liberty`), for a total of five locations in NYC.

 ![Saved Locations](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/08_Saved_Locations.png)

-Your dataset is ready for export.
-Select the menu to the right of the title of your map, and choose `Export to KML`.
+The dataset is now ready for export.
+Select the menu to the right of the map title, and choose `Export to KML`.

 ![Export to KML](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/09_Export_to_KML.png)